killianobrien/app-cryp2526/slides/app-cryp-02.md

 $$a = \sum_{i=1}^k a_i \cdot M_i \cdot M_i^{-1} \pmod{M}.$$
 * These two maps described above are *inverses* of one another.
 * Arithmetic operations on elements of $\mathbb{Z}_M$ can be achived by corresepoding operations on elements of $\mathbb{Z}_{m_1} \times \mathbb{Z}_{m_2} \times \dots \times \mathbb{Z}_{m_k}$.
-* We will work with examples of this in the today's lab.
+* We will work with examples of this in the this week's lab.

 ## Suggested reading